 The collection of the Museum grew in the 1980–1990s when the already collected exhibits were added to by bookkeeping write-offs, deposit copies of publishers, antique sales and donations.

-After that the Museum had its antiques looked over by the National Heritage Committee (1996–1998) which resulted in adding a rich collection of scientific equipment and other collections into the Museum’s collection.
+Following that, the Museum had its antiques looked over by the National Heritage Committee (1996–1998) which resulted in adding a rich collection of scientific equipment and other collections into the Museum’s collection.

 As of January 1, 2014, the Museum’s collection comprises of 73,398 items, documents and photos.